adapter-hub/adapters/examples/pytorch/dependency-parsing/README.md

 # Dependency parsing on Universal Dependencies

 These example scripts are based on the fine-tuning code from the repository of ["How Good is Your Tokenizer?
 On the Monolingual Performance of Multilingual Language Models"](https://github.com/Adapter-Hub/hgiyt).
-The scripts were upgraded to `adapter-transformers` v2.x and modified to use [flex heads](https://docs.adapterhub.ml/prediction_heads.html#models-with-flexible-heads) and HuggingFace Datasets.
+The scripts were upgraded to `adapters` v2.x and modified to use [flex heads](https://docs.adapterhub.ml/prediction_heads.html#models-with-flexible-heads) and HuggingFace Datasets.

 The used biaffine dependency parsing prediction head is described in ["Is Supervised Syntactic Parsing Beneficial for Language Understanding Tasks?
 An Empirical Investigation" (Glavaš & Vulić, 2021)](https://arxiv.org/pdf/2008.06788.pdf).